Build Your Comparison

 Each card shows where this stock fits in a portfolio — not just who wins on paper.

-Bottom line: HD leads in 5 of 7 categories, making it the strongest pick for growth and revenue expansion and profitability and margin quality.
-Lowe's Companies, Inc. is the stronger pick specifically for valuation and capital efficiency and recent price momentum and sentiment.
+Bottom line: HD leads in 4 of 7 categories, making it the strongest pick for growth and revenue expansion and profitability and margin quality.
+Lowe's Companies, Inc. is the stronger pick specifically for valuation and capital efficiency and capital preservation and lower volatility.
 As sector peers, any of these can serve as alternatives in the same allocation.

 HD